agileactors/academy-node-workshop/README.md

 The process object is a global that provides information about, and control over, the current Node.js process.
 It is global so you can use it directly in the code.

 The path module provides utilities for working with file and directory paths.

-It can be accessed using:
+Usage:

 ```js
 const path = require('path);